Is the Color Failing, or Is the Wall Empty?

 Burning Desire by Corey Wesley, 24x36 framed work on archival aluminum, displayed on a cool gray wall in natural light, Milton Wes Art.

-I came across a Southern Living article called "Paint Colors That Don't Work With Natural Light," and I found it fascinating.
+I came across a Southern Living article called "Paint Colors That Don't Work With Natural Light," and I've been sitting with it since.

 I agree with a lot of it.
 I disagree with most of it too, and here's why.

 The piece warns you off certain colors.
 Cool whites that read cold.
-Grays that go flat by the afternoon.
-Dark tones that close a room in once the sun moves.
-Designers say cool, stark white strips a space of its warmth and dimension, and makes it harder to get that layered, lived-in feeling.
+Grays that go flat by the afternoon, and dark tones that close a room in once the sun moves.
+The designers quoted in it say a cool white strips a space of its warmth and dimension and makes it harder to get that lived in feeling.
 They're not wrong about what they're seeing.
-The same beige reads warm in one home and dull in another, and a gray you loved in a bright room turns cool or even a little purple in a darker one.
+The same beige reads warm in one home and dull in another.
+A gray you loved in a bright room turns cool in a darker one, sometimes a little purple.
 That happens.
 I've seen it.

 But the article stops at the wall.
-And the wall was never the whole story.
+The wall was never the whole story.

 It treats those colors like the problem.
-They're not the problem.
 They're working with nothing.
 A bare wall in shifting light has nothing to push against, so of course it falls flat.
-Paint by itself just sits there and takes whatever the light gives it.
+Paint by itself sits there and takes whatever the light gives it.

 Put the right work on that same wall and everything changes.